 DDL may not be able to discover some devices that are controlled by third-party drivers, such as those that provide multipathing or RAM disk capabilities.
-For these devices it may be preferable to use the multipathing capability that is provided by the third-party drivers for some arrays rather than using the Dynamic Multipathing (DMP) feature.
+For these devices it may be preferable to use the multipathing capability that is provided by the third-party drivers for some arrays rather than using Dynamic Multi-Pathing (DMP).
 Such foreign devices can be made available as simple disks to VxVM by using the vxddladm addforeign command.
 This also has the effect of bypassing DMP for handling I/O. The following example shows how to add entries for block and character devices in the specified directories:

-'''

-vxddladm addforeign blockdir=/dev/foo/dsk \
+vxddladm addforeign blockdir=/dev/foo/dsk \ chardir=/dev/foo/rdsk vxddladm addforeign blockdir=/dev/foo/dsk

-chardir=/dev/foo/rdsk

-'''